Starkscan

 "${STARKSCAN_BASE_URL:-https://api.starkscan.co}/v1/$STARKSCAN_CHAIN/address/intelligence"

-hasReceivedFunds=true means the address appears as to_addr in indexed token-transfer rows. label and protocol are nullable indexed attribution hints. isDeployed=true means Starkscan has indexed class/deployment evidence for the address.
+hasReceivedFunds=true means the address appears as to_addr in indexed token-transfer rows. label and protocol are nullable indexed attribution hints. typeLabel is a generic account/contract type derived from indexed account-kind evidence, not a curated name tag. classLabel is a nullable reviewed class-family label derived from the indexed classHash, also not a unique address name tag. isDeployed=true means Starkscan has indexed class/deployment evidence for the address.
 Use the single-address attribution or contract metadata routes when you need richer context for one address.

 The route returns items in request order and applies the same validation and capacity limits as address/summaries.